MicrosoftDocs/sql-docs/docs/linux/quickstart-install-connect-docker.md

 ## Change the SA password

 The SA account is a system administrator on the SQL Server instance that gets created during setup.
-After creating your SQL Server container, the `SA_PASSWORD` environment variable you specified is discoverable by running `echo $SA_PASSWORD` in the container.
+After creating your SQL Server container, the `MSSQL_SA_PASSWORD` environment variable you specified is discoverable by running `echo $MSSQL_SA_PASSWORD` in the container.
 For security purposes, change your SA password.

 1. Choose a strong password to use for the SA user.